Food for function or pleasure

 What are functional foods?

-Loosely speaking, functional foods promote our well-being and help prevent disease.
+Loosely speaking, functional foods promote our well-being and contribute to preventing disease.
 Does a strawberry not taste wonderful and also help prevent you going blind?

-Will munching a slice of real bread and butter, with no need for jams, jellies and ham not only bring a marvellous trigeminal experience, but also ameliorate that awful constipation?
+Will munching a slice of real bread and butter, with no need for jams, jellies and ham not only bring a marvelous trigeminal experience but also ameliorate that awful constipation?

-Fresh from the oven, real bread made from 100% flour, brings all the benefits of the germ and bran; especially when prefermented using the sourdough method, it brings great pleasure to any meal.
+Fresh from the oven, real bread made from 100% flour, brings all the benefits of the germ and bran; especially when prefermented using the sourdough method, it gives great pleasure to any meal.

 Controversies and pitfalls